Renuka-3/Family_microbiome/README.md

 # Skin microbiota variation in Indian families
 ### The present study involves seventy-two individuals from fifteen families in two geographical regions of Maharashtra, India.
 This study underscores the diversity and commonalities in skin microbiota composition within and between families. ###

+## Usage
+1. Open RStudio to reproduce the research work
+2. Install the primary packages
+3. Create TSE object
+4. Run the analysis scripts and see the output

-## Dependencies & usage
+## Dependencies & Installation
- - The primary R packages are mia and miaViz
+ - The primary R packages are mia and miaViz;
  For installation visit [DOI: 10.18129/B9.bioc.mia](https://www.bioconductor.org/packages/release/bioc/html/mia.html) and [DOI: 10.18129/B9.bioc.miaViz](https://www.bioconductor.org/packages/release/bioc/html/miaViz.html)
  -